kitnil/awesome/README.md

 - [scribe](https://github.com/facebookarchive/scribe) - Scribe is a server for aggregating log data streamed in real time from a large number of servers.
 - [scribus-plugin-export-epub](https://github.com/aoloe/scribus-plugin-export-epub) - epub export plugin for scribu
 - [kdenlive](https://github.com/KDE/kdenlive) - Kdenlive is an intuitive and powerful multi-track video editor, including most recent video technologies.
-- [qTox](https://github.com/qTox/qTox) - The most feature-rich Tox client; P2P instant messaging, audio and video calls.
+- [qTox](https://github.com/qTox/qTox) - qTox is a chat, voice, video, and file transfer IM client using the encrypted peer-to-peer Tox protocol.
 - [Yakuake](https://github.com/panzi/Yakuake) - This is a git mirror of Yakuake, the Quake like shell for KDE.
 It also contains some little improvements over the original (hopefully they will be merged).
 - [mfx_dispatch](https://github.com/lu-zero/mfx_dispatch) - Intel media sdk dispatcher
 - [ssr](https://github.com/MaartenBaert/ssr) - SimpleScreenRecorder, a screen recorder for Linux
 - [qBittorrent](https://github.com/qbittorrent/qBittorrent) - qBittorrent BitTorrent client
 - [Natron](https://github.com/MrKepzie/Natron) - Open-source compositing software.
 Node-graph based.
 Similar in functionalities to Adobe After Effects and Nuke by The Foundry.
-- [minetest](https://github.com/minetest/minetest) - Minetest, an open source infinite-world block sandbox game engine and game with survival and crafting.
+- [minetest](https://github.com/minetest/minetest) - Minetest, an open source infinite-world block sandbox game engine with support for survival and crafting.
 Also see https://github.com/minetest/minetest_game
 - [keepassx](https://github.com/keepassx/keepassx) - KeePassX is a cross platform port of the windows application “Keepass Password Safe”.
 - [clang-tools-extra](https://github.com/llvm-mirror/clang-tools-extra) - Mirror of official clang-tools-extra git repository located at http://llvm.org/git/clang-tools-extra.
 Updated every five minutes.
 - [android-file-transfer-linux](https://github.com/whoozle/android-file-transfer-linux) - Android File Transfer for Linux